The Art and Science of Naming: Crafting the Perfect Production Team Identity

 When ‘The Avengers’ is Taken: Creative Naming for Production Teams that Aren’t Superheroes (Yet)

 Let’s face it: all the coolest names seem taken—whether by Hollywood studios, famous films, or that high school rock band that never made it big.
-But that doesn’t mean you can’t come up with a difficult name that sets your production team apart.
+But that doesn’t mean you can’t come up with a killer name that sets your production team apart.

 1. Find Inspiration in Your Genre